rplbc/wp-quick-theme/README.md

 }
 ```

 **Note**: Ensure that `dev-setup.php` is added after `setup.php` to correctly dequeue styles and scripts.
-Next, run `pnpm serve` to start the development server (default port: 3003, see webpack.config.ts).
+Next, run `pnpm dev` to start the development server (default port: 3003, see webpack.config.ts).

 `dev-setup.php` also adds the following features (refer to `src/ts/dev.ts`):